Gabrieli2806/MysticPearl-Plugin/README.md

-GlowPlayer

-Description
-GlowPlayer is a lightweight and easy-to-use Minecraft plugin that makes every player glow by default when they join the server.
-Players can toggle the glowing effect on or off using a simple command.
+MysticEnder

+is a lightweight and immersive Minecraft plugin that introduces the magical Mistic Enderpearl, a rare item with a 5–15% chance to spawn in loot chests.
+Wield this pearl to teleport with a standard cooldown, but beware of water and rain damage unless protected.
+Craft powerful potions and elixirs to gain water resistance, and befriend Endermen who defend you with poppies or blocks.
+Toggle your mystical journey with a simple command!
-✨ Features
+ Features
-Automatic Glow on Join
-All players are set to glow on different color as soon as they join the server.

-Player 1 - White
-Player 2 - Blue
-Player 3 - Red
-Player 4 - Green
-Player 5 - Yellow
-Player 6 - Aqua
-Player 7 - Gold
-Player 8 - Light Purple
-Player 9 - Dark Purple
-Player 10 - Dark Blue
-Player 11 - Dark Green
-Player 12 - Dark Aqua
-Player 13 - Dark Red
-Player 14 - Gray
-Player 15 - Dark Gray
-Player 16 - Black

-Note: Player 17+ Should start reusing colors 1 to 16
+Mistic Enderpearl
+Found in loot chests (5–15% chance).

+Teleport with a 1-second cooldown, no fall damage.

+Kept on death, but causes water/rain damage unless protected.

+Water Resistance
+Potion of Water Resistance (Rare, blue name): Crafted with Water Bottle + Chorus Fruit, grants 1-hour protection.

+Elixir of Eternal Water Resistance (Epic, purple name): Crafted with Potion + Enchanted Golden Apple, grants permanent protection.

+Friendly Endermen
+Near players with the Mistic Enderpearl:
+Hold poppies or blocks (dirt, sand, etc.).

+Defend against attackers.

+Won’t teleport away.

+Command
+/mysticpearl: Grants a Mistic Enderpearl to start your adventure.

-🔧 Installation
+ Installation
-Download the GlowPlayers-1.0.jar file from the Releases page.
+Download the MysticEnder-1.0.jar file from the Releases page.

-Place the JAR file into your server's plugins folder.
+Place the JAR file into your server’s plugins folder.

 Restart your server or reload plugins.

-🎮 Usage
+ Usage
-When a player joins, they will automatically start glowing witn a specific player color.
+Find the Pearl: Explore dungeons, villages, or other structures to find the Mistic Enderpearl in chests (5–15% chance).

+Teleport: Right-click the pearl to teleport (1-second cooldown).

+Craft Protection:
+Potion: Combine Water Bottle + Chorus Fruit for 1-hour water resistance.

+Elixir: Combine Potion + Enchanted Golden Apple for permanent resistance.

+Befriend Endermen: Hold the pearl to make nearby Endermen friendly and defensive.

+Command: Use /mysticpearl to obtain a pearl instantly.

-ℹ️ Plugin Information
+ Plugin Information
-Plugin Name: GlowPlayer
+Plugin Name: MysticEnder
 Version: 1.0
 API Version: 1.21
 Author: Gabrieli2806
 License: MIT